munhitsu/CRAttributes/README.md

 Enables colaboration on text field across multiple iOS devices.

 It's based on operation based CRDT (RGA) with replication leveraging native graph synchronisation using CoreData CloudKit sync.
+A nearly vanilla implementation of CRDT RGA (operation per character).

 ## research
-Merging:
-- Weihai Yu Linked List with cursor approach from "A String-Wise CRDT for Group Editing" [2012] and "Supporting String-Wise Operations and Selective Undo for Peer-to-Peer Group Editing" 2014
+Source:
 - RGA Tree Split (w/o tree) from - Marc Shapiro at other - "High Responsiveness for Group Editing CRDTs" [2016]
 - "CloudKit - Structured Storage for Mobile Applications" [2018]

 ## warning
 This code is not produciton ready.
-Data structures and api may change as we are polishing the solution.
+Data structures and api may change

 ### future roadmap